Finite Elements Floor Analysis

 3. gravity load applied matches the FE Chase-down total vertical reaction.

 FE Floor Analysis result can check and view in a single interface with Building Analysis.
-It can be access by go to Analysis tab > Analytical Model > FE Storey and Foundation Models.
+It can be access by go to Analysis tab > Analytical Model > FE Floor Model.

-Although FE Floor Analysis result is sharing the same interface with Building Analysis, there are still few differences can be found between these two analyses post-processing mode
+Although FE Floor Analysis result is sharing the same interface with Building Analysis, there are still few differences can be found between these two analyses post-processing view.

 2. FE Floor Analysis is performing sub-frame analysis under vertical load cases/combinations only, hence only vertical load cases/combinations will be listed in FE Floor Analysis Post-processing model.
 Results will be displayed for selected load case or combination.